sirzur/DJA0230TLS/ROOT.md

 ### ACS

-If you're using Genie, download it and build it.
+If you're using Genie, download it and build it.  **Bear in mind when you load it for the first time it will take a while to start up.
+This is normal.**

 #### For the older version